C/C++ CTest Test Case Generation

 Supported Types

 The CTest generator can format all types supported by ESBMC’s symbolic execution engine.
-These types are collected using the same logic as --generate-testcase (TestComp XML format) and then formatted as C code.
+These types are collected using the same logic as --generate-testcase (TestComp XML format) and then formatted as C or C++ code.

 Integer Types (Signed)